-This application claims priority to and the benefit of U.S. Provisional Patent Application Ser.
+This application is a divisional application of U.S. application Ser.
+No. 14/144,526, filed Dec.
+30, 2013; said application claims priority to and the benefit of U.S. Provisional Patent Application Ser.
 No. 61/747,888 entitled, RADAR ABSORBING DEFORMABLE LOW DRAG VORTEX GENERATOR, filed Dec.
-31, 2012, which is incorporated by reference herein in its entirety.
+31, 2012, the entire disclosures of which are incorporated herein by reference.